jinwood/jinwood.github.io/data/authors/default.md

 ###### 06-2015 - 04-2017

-- Developed a call center application featuring Twilio integration and microservices architecture.
+- Successfully developed a call center application featuring Twilio integration and microservices architecture.
 - Built a customer-oriented marketing application integrated with customer.io and Twilio.
 - Created a CMS/Caseworking web application using React and Flux.
-- Collaborated across teams to integrate new features into existing microservices.
+- Collaborated seamlessly across teams to integrate new features into existing microservices.

 #### BSS Digital - Software Developer

 ###### 07-2014 - 06-2015

-- Maintained and extended features for Continuity CMS for a large insurance provider.
+- Maintained and extended features for the Continuity CMS for a major insurance provider.
 - Managed and updated a bespoke logging application for Mind charity.
 - Created email marketing templates.
 - Provided general web support for various clients.